sheagcraig/bulkPDFDownload/README.md

 (______/ (_______)(_______)|/    )_)(_______/(_______)|/     \|(______/
 ```

-One day I decided that I really wanted to download a ton of PDF's for old things I used like.
-And I discovered that there were sources for these things.
-So I wrote a quick script to hog them down so I wouldn't have to use some janky browser plugin or do lots of clicking.
+One day I decided that I really wanted to download a ton of PDF's for old
+things I used to like.
+And I discovered that there were sources for these
+things.
+So I wrote a quick script to hog them down so I wouldn't have to use
+some janky browser plugin or do lots of clicking.

 At the moment, this takes a single argument-a web page to scrape for PDF links.
-It does some manipulation of the filename to avoid spaces and reserved characters.
+It does some manipulation of the filename to avoid spaces and reserved
+characters.

-There is certainly lots of room for improvement, which may occur if I need to use it again and it doesn't meet my needs!
+There is certainly lots of room for improvement, which may occur if I need to
+use it again and it doesn't meet my needs!